 - A. A CNDT forgivable loan recipient enters repayment when the recipient completes the approved program of study, withdraws from school, or fails to complete the approved program of study.
 The recipient may satisfy his/her forgivable loan debt either by cancellation through service or by loan repayment. - B. Cancellation through Service - 1.
-A CNDT forgivable loan recipient must meet all of the following criteria to qualify for debt cancellation through service: - a) Obtain a "AA" Mississippi Educator License with a 203 Dyslexia Therapy designation. - b) Serve full-time, as defined by the State Board of Education, as a Dyslexia Therapist.
-Invalid positions include, but are not limited to, the following: assistant teacher, full-time substitute, high school counselor, curriculum specialist or administrator. - c) Provide dyslexia therapy for students in grades kindergarten through twelve (K-12) in a Mississippi public school/district or public charter school.
-NOTE: It is fully understood that it is the responsibility of the forgivable loan recipient to seek and secure employment as a Dyslexia Therapist in an appropriate school/district.
+A CNDT forgivable loan recipient must meet all of the following criteria to qualify for debt cancellation through service: - a) Obtain a "AA" Mississippi Educator License with a 203 Dyslexia Therapy designation. - b) Serve full-time, as defined by the State Board of Education, as a teacher, Dyslexia Therapist, or other position that combines instruction with the clinical provision of therapy for dyslexia.
+Invalid positions include, but are not limited to, the following: assistant teacher, full-time substitute, high school counselor, curriculum specialist or administrator. - c) Provide instruction and/or dyslexia therapy for students in grades kindergarten through twelve (K-12) in a Mississippi public school/district or public charter school.
+NOTE: It is fully understood that it is the responsibility of the forgivable loan recipient to seek and secure appropriate employment in an appropriate school/district.
 Neither the Board nor the State Board of Education assumes the obligation to perform that function.

 Prospective teachers may contact the Mississippi Teacher Center for placement assistance at www.mde.k12.ms.us/mtc.